jganley45/members/README.txt

 - Added postgres and JPA
 - Added JUnit and Mock test framework
 - Added Jacoco test coverage support
+- Finished testing of userController / eventController
-- Halfway through testing of userController
+- Finished IT testing of userController / eventController
+- About to start front angular front end

 To-do: